Super Princess Peach: Plot

 Peach and Perry travel through eight different areas across the island, rescuing various Toads and defeating enemies along the way.
 Because of the Goomba's earlier flaunting of the scepter, emotional energy had been dispersed all over the island causing the residents to experience various moods.
 Peach is affected but has better control, even gaining new abilities from each emotion.
-After defeating a boss and clearing the current area, Perry's backstory is revealed in flashbacks.
-Long ago, Perry was a young boy with magical powers whose earliest memories were in the woods on the mountainside of Vibe Island.
+After defeating a boss and clearing the current area, Perry's backstory is revealed in flashbacks: long ago, Perry was a young boy with magical powers whose earliest memories were in the woods on the mountainside of Vibe Island.
 He was adopted by an old man who he came to call "Grandpa".
 One day, Perry was confronted by a pair of enigmatic magicians who had seemingly heard of the boy's powers and transformed him into an umbrella.
 The wizard and his henchman captured Perry and brought him toward an unconfirmed location, but he managed to escape by wiggling free from his captors and fell onto the road.
 Some time later, a traveling merchant found him and sold him to Toadsworth.

 After defeating Giant Kamek and freeing Luigi, the duo arrive at Bowser's Villa where they meet Bowser and Army Hammer Bro.
-Bowser uses the Vibe Scepter to increase Army Hammer Bro's power with rage, Peach besting him nonetheless.
-She then defeats Bowser.
-The Koopa King uses the Vibe Scepter to turn into a giant, yet Peach and Perry defeat him again by throwing Bob-ombs at him, then whacking him out of the villa with the Scepter.
-After Bowser's final defeat, Peach frees Mario, they rejoice and return to the Mushroom Kingdom alongside Luigi and the Toads, with the fate of the Vibe Scepter left unknown.
+Bowser uses the Vibe Scepter to increase Army Hammer Bro's power with rage, but Peach bests him nonetheless.
+She then fights Bowser himself, and after his own defeat, the Koopa King uses the Vibe Scepter to turn into a giant, yet Peach and Perry defeat him again by throwing Bob-ombs at him, then whacking him out of the villa with the Scepter.
+After Bowser's final defeat, Peach frees Mario, they rejoice and return to the Mushroom Kingdom alongside Luigi and the Toads, with the Vibe Scepter left floating in space.